-Our life changed drastically once we made some good friends.
+Our life changed drastically once we made friends in France.
 Not only did we have more fun doing various activities with our friends, we also learned about French culture through our friends.

 One of the best things about living in France is that you’re so close to the rest of Europe.
 We are literally only a few hours by train or drive from Italy, Spain, Monaco, Germany and thousands of cities across Europe.
 You would think we would be off visiting all those places on a regular basis but we don’t.

-So what we do to make travelling more interesting is we try and travel differently, which can be anything from travelling off the beat and path or doing things we would have never thought to do.
+So what we do to make travelling more interesting is make the voyage to our destination more interesting which can be anything from travelling off the beat and path or doing things differently.

 For example, we took a 7 day cruise around the Mediterranean see.
 I bought the tickets at a last minute deal for 2,000 euros.
 This included our cruise for our entire family, 2 cabins because there were five of us.
 All our food (excluding alcohol).
 And every night there was free entertainment.
 The ships name was the Costa Serena if you are interested.

 Another time we took the family across Europe by train.
 The trip lasted about a month and it was so amazing.
 I’ve fallen in love with train travel.
-I wish we could do it more often but train travel is actually really expensive in Europe so we bought Eurail passes which allowed us to travel throughout Europe for one set price.
-(Eurail passes are for European residents.
-If you are not a European resident than you’ll have to get an Interail pass)
+I wish we could do it more often but train travel is actually really expensive in Europe so we bought Interail passes which allowed us to travel throughout Europe for one set price.
+(Eurail passes are for non European residents.
+If you are residents of the EU like we are than you can purchase Interail passes.)

 Another time we went to Disneyland for Halloween.
-I’m not a Disneyland kind of mom so this was one of those things I would have never done but since it was for Halloween, it seemed like a novel idea and it was.
+I’m not a Disneyland kind of mom so this was one of those things I would have never done but since it was for Halloween, it seemed like a novel idea.
+We had a blast.

 The possibilities are endless.
-You just need to find the things to do that match your style, your budget and your interests.
+You just need to find unique things to do that match your style, your budget and your interests.
 We have kids, so this is what we do.